adampyramide/BlogAPI/README.md

 # Blog API
 ### What this project is
-A RESTful Blog API built with Java 17, Spring Boot, Hibernate and PostgreSQL.
+A RESTful Blog API built with Java 17, Spring Boot and PostgreSQL.
 Includes features such as blog posts, comments, and reactions (likes/dislikes), among others.
 User authentication is implemented using JWT tokens.

 ### Why I built this project
 I built this project to learn and demonstrate my ability to design APIs.
 It’s the first REST API I’ve built entirely on my own — without following tutorials or guides.
 I independently researched and implemented each feature as needed.